Back to the journal

 Distance makes context more important

-For NRI and diaspora families, the gap between a photograph and its meaning can widen quickly.
-Children may recognise grandparents, but not the neighbourhood, family home, local custom, migration story, or reason a particular visit mattered.
+When families live in different places or across generations, the gap between a photograph and its meaning can widen quickly.
+Children may recognise grandparents, but not the family home, everyday habit, move, or reason a particular visit mattered.

-A preserved family history gives relatives in different countries a shared reference point.
-It can explain where the family came from, how people moved, what they carried with them, and which stories still shape the family today.
+A preserved family history gives relatives a shared reference point.
+It can explain what people carried with them, what changed, and which stories still shape the family today.

 A keepsake should be easy to return to